Country or Region | |

 Physical healthYes Gestational limit

 Both the National Guidelines for Post-Abortion Care and the National Guidelines for Comprehensive Abortion Care define abortion as termination of pregnancy before 22 weeks of gestation or less than 500g foetal weight.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Physical health is widely understood to include conditions that aggravate pregnancy and those aggravated by pregnancy.
-Safe Abortion Guidelines, § 4.2.1.2.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Health grounds shall reflect WHO’s definitions of health, which entails a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
+Abortion Care Guideline § 2.2.2.

 Laws or policies that impose time limits on the length of pregnancy may have negative consequences for women, including forcing them to seek clandestine abortions and suffer social inequities.
 Safe Abortion Guidelines, § 4.2.1.7.